 02 of 08

 Another place of architectural splendor, Bagore Ki Haveli was built in the late 18th century by the Prime Minister of Mewar.
 It's located on the edge of Lake Pichola, at Gangaur Ghat (which is a relaxing place to sit by the water).
 After five years of restoration work, the Haveli was converted into a museum.
 It's a joy to wander through and provides a further fascinating look into the lifestyle of the royal family.
-Inside there are more than 100 rooms, courtyards and terraces, many with beautiful frescoes and fine mirror work.
+Inside there are more than 100 rooms, courtyards, and terraces, many with beautiful frescoes and fine mirror work.
 Royal paintings, costumes of the royal kings, personal items, and traditional Rajasthani arts and crafts are on display.
-There's also a puppet gallery, and turban collection with the world's biggest turban.
+There's also a puppet gallery and turban collection with the world's biggest turban.
 The Haveli is open daily from 10 a.m. to 7 p.m.
 A folk dance performance and puppet show is held from 7 p.m. to 8 p.m.
-Tickets are priced at 60 rupees each plus 100 rupees for a camera.

 03 of 08

 Lake Pichola and Fateh Sagar Lake (to the north of Lake Pichola and connected by a canal) are the most popular of Udaipur's man-made lakes.
 A boat ride on Lake Pichola gives a whole new perspective on the city, especially the City Palace Complex.
 Boats depart from Rameshwar Ghat in the City Palace gardens (you'll need to pay a small fee to get inside the City Palace if you're not staying there).
 You can also explore Fateh Sagar Lake by hiring a paddle or motor boat from the bottom of Moti Magra hill.